 Task Force Meeting

-The Spring 1998 CNI Task Force meeting offers a wide range of presentations that advance and report on CNI’s programs, showcase projects developed by Task Force member institutions, and highlight key activities in the broader field of Networked Information at a national and international level.
-This is intended to provide a roadmap to the sessions at the meeting, which includes an unusually large number of concurrent breakout sessions — a testimonial to the dynamic progress that is taking place in the field.
+The Spring 1999 CNI Task Force meeting, to be held in Washington, DC at the Renaissance Hotel on April 26-27, 1999, offers a wide range of presentations that advance and report on CNI’s programs, showcase projects developed by Task Force member institutions, and highlight key activities in the broader field of Networked Information at a national and international level.
+This provides a roadmap to the sessions at the meeting, which includes an unusually strong and varied range of breakout sessions focusing on current developments in networked information.

 Highlighted Breakout Sessions

 I cannot cover all of the many breakout sessions here.
 However, I want to note particularly some sessions that have strong connections to the Coalition’s new 1998-1999 Program Plan, which is available at <https://www.cni.org/>, and also a few other sessions of special interest.
 The breakout sessions at this meeting are particularly exciting, I think, and I’m afraid you will have to make some difficult choices about which ones to attend.

 Our colleagues at the UK Joint Information Systems Committee (JISC) have organized a major, two-session breakout on the central problem of translating projects into sustainable services, drawing on their own experiences and also parallel efforts in the United States and the European Union.
 This pair of sessions should provide important insights into the strengths of the different approaches that are being used to address sustainability.